 How long will this situation last?

-NSW appears to have escaped the “second wave” experienced in VIC and has days to weeks where no COVID positive patients were recorded.
-Dr Ong will continue to update this webpage as more information comes to light.
+There will continue to be Covid “hotspots” from time to time until mass vaccination/herd immunity is developed in Australia.
 As of this moment, please take recommended precautions as advised by NSW Health including social distancing, regular hand-washing, stay at home if unwell and if you have symptoms, get tested (RAT or PCR) for coronavirus (SARS-Cov-2) immediately.
 Vaccines are being rolled-out nationally and Dr Ong recommends vaccination (including booster shots) sooner rather than later for those who are eligible.
 Dr Ong has been triple-vaccinated (3x Pfizer vaccines), current with the Influenza vaccination (2023) and up to date with DTPa and Hepatitis vaccination.